What Is Junkware and How Do You Remove It?

 Is junkware malware?

-Junkware is simply pre-installed or accidentally installed on your device but it doesn’t have malicious intent.
-The most damage it can do is bloat your system and take up space in your device’s internal memory or hard drive.
+As we now know, the majority of junkware is not malware.
+Why is this the case?
+Well, malware always has a hidden agenda, such as tracking your online activities or accessing your private information.
+Instead, junkware is just the programs pre-installed or accidentally installed on your device.
+Usually, the most damage they can do is bloat your system and take up space in your device’s internal memory or hard drive.

 How do I know if I have junkware?

 Junkware may be tricky to spot.
 Still, here are some signs your device needs to throw out some “trash”:

 - Junkware reduces your device's internal memory, so you often run out of space when you want to add new programs

 - Your computer seems cluttered, and there are a lot of programs you don’t regularly use